openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/lpt_attributes.md

 | IntervalsAlignment        | AlignQuantizationIntervals                        | FakeQuantizeDecompositionTransformation                                                                                           |
 | QuantizationAlignment     | AlignQuantizationParameters                       | FakeQuantizeDecompositionTransformation                                                                                           |

-> **Note:** the same type of attribute instances can be created in different transformations.
+> **NOTE**: The same type of attribute instances can be created in different transformations.
 This approach is the result of the transformation single-responsibility principle.
 For example, `Precision` attribute instances are created in `MarkupCanBeQuantized` and `MarkupPrecisions` transformations, but the reasons for their creation are different.